webpack/webpack.js.org/src/content/contribute/writing-a-plugin.md

 - The `compiler` object represents the fully configured webpack environment.
 This object is built once upon starting webpack, and is configured with all operational settings including options, loaders, and plugins.
 When applying a plugin to the webpack environment, the plugin will receive a reference to this compiler.
 Use the compiler to access the main webpack environment.

 - A `compilation` object represents a single build of versioned assets.
 While running webpack development middleware, a new compilation will be created each time a file change is detected, thus generating a new set of compiled assets.
 A compilation surfaces information about the present state of module resources, compiled assets, changed files, and watched dependencies.
-The compilation also provides many callback points at which a plugin may choose to perform custom actions.
+The compilation also provides many hooks at which a plugin can perform custom actions.

 These two components are an integral part of any webpack plugin (especially a `compilation`), so developers will benefit by familiarizing themselves with these source files: